Introduction

 - Recommend whitelisting api.recordedfuture.com

-- Client must have Recorded Future API Token with access to Collective Insights API
+- A Recorded Future API Token with access to Collective Insights API

-- This can be provided by your IntServ Consultant or PS Engineer
+- This can be provided by your account team

 - Elasticsearch Host: Cloud ID, Hostname(s)